karmada-io/website/docs/userguide/globalview/proxy-global-resource.md

 ### Is creating supported?

 For resources not defined in ResourceRegistry, creating requests are redirected to karmada controller panel.
 So Resources are created in controller panel.
-For resources defined in ResourceRegistry, proxy doesn't know which cluster to create, and responses `NotFoundError`.
+For resources defined in ResourceRegistry, proxy doesn't know which cluster to create, and responses `MethodNotSupported` error.

 ### Can I read resources by selectors?